BradleyCodeU/bradleycodeu.github.io/_apcsp/oop/MythopolyGame.md

-# Create a checkForWinner function with 2 arguments: players, removals.
-Checks for a game winner.
+# Create a checkForWinner function with 2 parameters: players, removals.
+# Checks if the game is over.
 # Parameters: players (list of Player), removals (list of Player)
 # Return: bool (True if one player remains)
 # If the length of players minus the length of removals is 1, then return true.
 Otherwise return false.